As an Amazon associate I earn from qualifying purchases.

 Here is a freebie activity log you can print out and use for patient care!

 Click this link for a quick overview of the Oasis Assessment.

 There are even U tube videos with sample assessments if you are new to Home Health Care and want to learn more!!

 I would love know what you think!
 What is the most difficult part of the assessment for you?
 Do you have any tips to share?
-Subscribe to the blog for weekly tips and information!
+Subscribe to the blog for a few more printable FREEBIES, senior health tips and information!